dstar4138/emp_draft/docs/AttachmentAPI.md

 important because its how the event gets registered to the Plug-in.

-*NOTE:* The second parameter must be constant, its the event's name and it shouldnt change because thats how its tied to subscribers.
+*NOTE:* The second parameter must be constant, its the event's name and it shouldn't change because thats how its tied to subscribers.
+So if they are generated, like the email plug-in does, make sure it creates them the same way each time.

 #### Attachment Cache Space? ####